 What we eat and put into our bodies is a huge part of the holistic lifestyle and holistic healing.
 The belief is that through healthy habits and natural, preventative care, ailments will be avoided or minimized.
 We can extend many of our holistic practices and treatments to our pets.
-The use of turmeric as a dietary supplement is a practice that is as good for our dogs as it is for us.
+The use of turmeric for dogs as a dietary supplement is a practice that has gained popularity.
+But is turmeric good for dogs?

 What is turmeric?

 Turmeric is a plant in the ginger family.
 It is native to southeast India and is used in powder form as a spice in Indian food and curries.
 It is a natural dye (you’ll find it in mustard), and it’s flavor is earthy and bitter.
 The active agent in turmeric is called “curcumin,” and is a natural pain reliever.